 Taxation of Australian Residents on "Fly In - Fly Out" (FIFO) Assignments

-Consequently, individuals who remain Australian tax residents while working overseas are now typically fully taxable in Australia at resident tax rates.
-However, income tax paid overseas may usually be claimed as a credit or offset against Australian income tax - but note that this will not extend social security levies, fringe benefit taxes etc.,
+Consequently, individuals who remain Australian tax residents while working overseas are typically fully taxable in Australia at resident tax rates.
+However, income tax paid overseas may usually be claimed as a credit or offset against Australian income tax - but note that this will not extend to social security levies, fringe benefit taxes etc.,

 Individuals working for aid, charitable and government organisations who believe they still fall within the scope of s23AG need to meet a number of criteria: